NicholasAngel999/obsidian-notes/third-year/assignment_folder/secret_intelligence/AS1 Planning.md

 Crusso is not only talking of soldiers but also idle persons.
 Suggests the military camp (leaguer) was a crowded place filled with civilians.
 By ordering them to be "chased out," Cruso links social status to loyalty.
 To be poor and unemployed ("vagabond") is to be a security threat.

+### Vulnerability of domestic sphere
+"spies must be had, as are entertained into domesticall service of the chief officers of the enemy, the better to know their intentions and designes."

+"For oftentimes at table and otherwise things happen to be spoken, which were more fit to have been kept secret."